SY227/mindfox-privacy/index.md

 1) **AI processing:** text is sent to Google Gemini when you request AI output (and may be retained by Google as described above).
 2) **Speech recognition:** speech-to-text is handled by Apple’s Speech framework (processing may be on-device or by Apple depending on configuration).

+**Third-party protections:** When MindFox uses Apple Speech Recognition or Google Gemini to process your request, those providers handle data under their own privacy and security policies, and we use these services only to deliver the requested app functionality.

 MindFox does **not** sell your data.
 MindFox does **not** share data with advertisers.
 MindFox does **not** perform cross-app tracking.

 ---